 Payment of incentives and personal benefits is subject to Australian Apprentices satisfying eligibility criteria as set out in the ACT Standard Compliance Guide for Australian Apprenticeships Training.
 The amount quoted is to be used as a guide only.

 How will it work?

-Trainees will participate in a 12-month elite training academy as part of a group of future educators who will benefit from a bespoke training experience.
+Students will participate in a 12-24 month elite training academy as part of a group of future educators who will benefit from a bespoke training experience.
 Group sessions covering theoretical knowledge and concepts will take place in Communities@Work’s state-of-the-art classrooms situated at Weston Hub or Holder, fully equipped with technology and learning resources.
 Invaluable practical knowledge will be gained as part of the training simulation modules in our leading early childhood centres.
 Your time in our early education and care centres will be fully supervised, allowing you to learn from experienced educators, teachers and mentors.

 Who Can Apply?

 - passionate about being part of an elite team

 - enthusiastic about pursuing or advancing a career in early childhood education and care